emmelamanda/Raptor/README.md

 **PERMITTING**

-All experimental protocols were approved through the University of Montana Institutional Care and Use Committee (Protocols No. 028-21SMRCS-051121, 000-000A-029).
+All experimental protocols were approved through the XXXXX Institutional Care and Use Committee (Protocols No. 028-21SMRCS-051121, 000-000A-029).
 Participating falconry goshawks were privately owned and cared for.

 **FUNDING**

-Funding for this work provided by National Science Foundation Division of Environmental Biology Grant 1907022 to Dr. L. Scott Mills
+Funding for this work provided by National Science Foundation Division of Environmental Biology Grant 1907022 to XXXXX